 If you want a smooth, high-polish finish, about 75% of the time, there's no issue.
 But about 25% of the time, small impurities in the form of tiny pits show through.
 This issue comes up specifically when using old white gold to make new white gold jewelry or new white gold wedding rings.

 Some of our customers embrace this look.
 But for those who don't like it, we highly recommend, when considering ideas for old wedding rings, a design like our Playa style rings or rings with a hammered finish.

-We can hammer, texture or matte the surface of your old wedding ring redesigned at no extra cost.
+We can also hammer, texture, or matte the surface of your old wedding ring redesigned.
 But if you opt for a smooth high-polish finish, you may end up with a surface as shown below:

 This white gold engagement ring contained an inscription on the inside of the band, marking the wedding date of a young couple.